 With academic excellence, career prospects, and financial aid, Oxford remains one of the best choices for Indian students aiming for a transformative education.

-Notwithstanding these challenges, the Indian student population at Oxford is on the increase.
-As of 2023, India has about 550 students, which ranks it as the fourth-largest contributor to the international student body at Oxford, after China, the USA, and Germany
+Despite these challenges, the number of Indian students at Oxford continues to grow.
+In 2023, about 550 Indian students studied at Oxford, making India the fourth-largest contributor to the international student body after China, the USA, and Germany.

 To get into Oxford from India, you will first need to apply to the program of your choice at Oxford University and self-report the standardised tests on UCAS (Universities and Colleges Admissions Service).